Intune Object Drift

 Application deployment, compliance interpretation, and device-based policy decisions become harder to read when multiple objects represent the same lifecycle.

-Reduced Trust in the Platform
+Reduced Trust

 Teams start saying “enrollment is unreliable,” when the deeper issue is usually lifecycle residue and poor cleanup discipline.